MesrineNathanael/Keyboard-Shortcuts/README.md

+# KeyboardInjection
+⌨️ A demonstration of keyboard injection written in C# ⌨️

-# Keyboard-Shortcuts
+# Donate using Bitcoin!
-Generic multithreaded keyboard shortcuter with Keyboard injection and Keyboard Listener
+Donations: bitcoin:12FP1JisjYCsgfteTLMQQMLnVBs65wZD8G